rn-om-syslab/syslab/README.md

 The policy file doesn't change at all between simulation and hardware.
 The gap gets closed on the perception side instead, with three components added between the raw camera output and the policy input.

-**Inter-frame velocity prediction.** The H.264 stream from the Tello arrives with nontrivial jitter and the AprilTag detection pipeline runs at roughly 15 Hz against a 20 Hz control loop, which means the observation feeding the network is frequently 50 to 100 ms stale.
-We extrapolate the evader's relative position forward in time between detections using the most recent smoothed velocity estimate.
-The prediction is capped at 500 ms; past that it falls back to the last confirmed detection rather than guessing further.
+**Inter-frame velocity prediction** The H.264 stream from the Tello arrives with non-trivial jitter and the AprilTag detection pipeline runs at roughly 15 Hz against a 20 Hz control loop, which means the observation feeding the network is frequently 50 to 100 ms stale.
+We take the evader's relative position forward in time between detections using the most recent smoothed velocity estimate.
+The prediction is capped at 500 ms; past that it falls back to the last confirmed detection rather than guessing further and further.

-**Action smoothing.** A one-pole low-pass filter with coefficient α=0.15 sits on the policy output before the velocity command goes to the drone.
+**Action smoothing** A one-pole low-pass filter with coefficient α=0.15 sits on the policy output before the velocity command goes to the drone.
 Lower values cause visible jitter in the Tello's attitude.
 Higher values add enough lag that the tracker falls behind on sharp turns.
-0.15 was found by hand across a few test flights.

-**Yaw controller.** The Tello has only a forward-facing camera.
+**Yaw controller** The Tello has only a forward-facing camera.
 The trained policy doesn't know to rotate to keep the target in frame, so an auxiliary proportional yaw controller runs in parallel with the velocity command, rotating the drone in body-frame yaw to keep the AprilTag near the image center.
 Gain 90 deg/s per radian of horizontal bearing error, 0.04 radian deadband.
 It runs alongside the network output, not through it, so the policy itself never had to learn yaw control.
 One thing that helped a lot during training was injecting uniform latency jitter of ±30 ms into the simulator step time.
 The policy never saw a perfectly synchronous observation during training, which probably explains why it held up reasonably well against the actual Wi-Fi-induced delays on the real drone.

 ---

-## Running deployment
+## Running deployment of IRL transfer
 You need a DJI Tello EDU, a printed AprilTag (family tag36h11, 10 cm side length) mounted on whatever is serving as the evader, and a laptop that can connect to the Tello over Wi-Fi.

 Additional dependencies on top of the training stack: